ssb10/Logo_Extraction/README.md

 # Getting started

 This program will work for Python 3 and above.
 Git clone or download this repository.
+The program is tested for Windows 10, Linux (Ubuntu 16) and Mac OS X. The python version used in all these tests was 3.5 and higher.

 ## Prerequistes

+Firefox needs to be installed on your machine.

 This program requires you to install [selenium](https://pypi.org/project/selenium/) package.
 Installation instructions can be found [here](https://selenium-python.readthedocs.io/installation.html).